 - Give yourself a realistic sugar quota.
 Trying to eliminate sugar from a daily diet isn’t the easiest thing.
 It’s stressful, frustrating and the feeling of guilt after consuming a sugary treat adds to the despair of never achieving the final goal of a sugar free diet.
 For most, this is unrealistic, so give yourself a break.
 Start with one meal, if you’re a dessert junkie, focus on reducing the sugar on the dessert or the portion size.

 There are many reasons why lowering sugar in your daily diet is beneficial.
 Fat loss, prevention of type 2 diabetes, leptin resistance, hormonal imbalance and cavities are just a small number of reasons to control your sugar intake.
 You have to find your own #1 reason of why it is important for you.
 If you are looking for a more customised approach to your eating habits email firstname.lastname@example.org for an online consultation.

-Remember to sign up on our VIP list to receive our upcoming new edition of 12 Keys to Fat Loss ebook.
-Plus you’ll receive expert advice to kickstart your healthy lifestyle!
+Remember to sign up on our VIP list below to receive expert advice to kickstart your healthy lifestyle!